cabrau/FakeWhatsApp.Br/README.md

 # FakeWhatsApp.Br
-An annotated Corpus of anonymized WhatsApp messages in PT-BR public groups for automatic detection of textual misinformation and low credibility users.
+An annotated Corpus of anonymized WhatsApp messages in PT-BR public groups for automatic detection of textual misinformation and malicious users.
 To get detailed information about the construction and experimentation of the corpus, check out our paper published in ICEIS 2021 conference:

+``Cabral, Lucas, et al. "Fakewhastapp. br: NLP and machine learning techniques for misinformation detection in brazilian portuguese whatsapp messages."
+Proceedings of the 23rd International Conference on Enterprise Information Systems, ICEIS.
+2021.``

 If you use our corpus, please include a citation to our corresponding paper.
+For futher discussion and experiments, you can check out my master thesis (in portuguese): https://repositorio.ufc.br/handle/riufc/63379

 ## Data
 The data collected during 2018 brazilian presidential ellections is located at: